lucor/paw/README.md

 One or more vaults can be initialized to store passwords and identities.

-When the vault is initialized user will be prompt for a password and a vault name.
+When the vault is initialized user will be prompt for a vault name and password that are used for:
+- generate an [age](https://github.com/FiloSottile/age) Scrypt Identity and Recipient used to decrypt/encrypt the vault data;
-A symmetric secret key is derived with [Scrypt](https://pkg.go.dev/golang.org/x/crypto/scrypt) using the provided password and the vault name as salt.
+- derive a symmetric secret key with [Scrypt](https://pkg.go.dev/golang.org/x/crypto/scrypt) used as seed for the random password generation;

-The vault data is encrypted with [age](https://github.com/FiloSottile/age) using an X25519 Identity seeded with the symmetric secret key.
+### Random password

+Random password are derived reading byte-by-byte the block of randomness from a [HKDF](https://pkg.go.dev/golang.org/x/crypto/hkdf) cryptographic key derivation function that uses the seed above as secret.
+Printable characters that match the desired password rule (uppercase, lowercase, symbols and digits) are then included in the generated password.

+### Custom password

+Where a generated password is not applicable a custom password can be specified.

+### Vault structure

 Vault internally is organized hierarchically like:
 ```